-“We found carbonised malt in an area with low-temperature ovens located in a separate part of the settlement.
-The findings are from the 400-600s, making them one of the earliest evidence of beer brewing in Sweden,” says Mikael Larsson, who specialises in archaeobotany, the archaeology of human-plant interactions.
+“We found carbonized malt in an area with low-temperature ovens located in a separate part of the settlement.
+The findings are from the 400-600s, making them one of the earliest evidence of beer brewing in Sweden,” says Mikael Larsson, who specializes in archaeobotany, the archaeology of human-plant interactions.

 “We often find cereal grains on archaeological sites, but very rarely from contexts that testify as to how they were processed.
 These germinated grains found around a low-temperature oven indicate that they were used to become malt for brewing beer,” says Mikael Larsson.

 Beer is made in two stages.
 The first is the malting process, followed by the actual brewing.
 The process of malting starts by wetting the grain with water, allowing the grain to germinate.
 During germination, enzymatic activities start to convert both proteins and starches of the grain into fermentable sugars.
 Once enough sugar has been formed, the germinated grain is dried in an oven with hot air, arresting the germination process.
 This is what happened in the oven in Uppåkra.